josephwilliams/react_minesweeper/README.md

 ### New Tile States
 As mentioned, I'm using new values to represent tile states.
 This will decrease coupling of inputs and potentially be more reliable.

-Because Javascript considers `0`, `""`, and `false` to be falsey, I can now check for unexplored tiles based on truthiness alone.
+Because Javascript considers `0`, `""`, and `false` to be falsey, I can now check for unexplored tiles based solely on truthiness.

 ```javascript
 flagged tile: "" // falsey